-As of watchOS 4 and up, the aforementioned process no longer works in watchOS 4 and later because holding the Side button on the power menu now initiates the Emergency SOS feature.
+As of watchOS 4 and up, the aforementioned process no longer works because holding the Side button on the power menu initiates the Emergency SOS feature.

-1) While using the unruly app that you wish to nuke out of orbit, press and hold the Side button until the power down menu appears before releasing the button.
+1) While using the unruly app that you wish to nuke out of orbit, press and hold the Side button until the power options are shown on the screen, then release the button.

-2) Press and hold the Digital Crown until the app closes and you go back to the watch face.
+2) Press and hold the Digital Crown until the app closes.

-Although the app remains in the Dock, it’s killed and flushed from the memory.
-You can clearly see this if you try relaunching the app—it should go through the first-time loading process.
+While the app may remain in your Dock, rest assured that it’s killed and flushed from the memory.
+If you now relaunch the app, it should go through the first-time loading process.

-Like with iPhone and iPad, force-quitting Apple Watch apps in the hope of prolonging battery life or improving performance is a bad idea that actually has the exact opposite effect on your Apple Watch’s battery life.
-Both iOS and watchOS have pretty good memory management designed to allocate system resources sparingly to apps that need them.
+Like with iPhone and iPad, force-quitting apps in the hope of prolonging battery life or improving performance is a bad idea that has the exact opposite effect on your Apple Watch battery. watchOS is better than any human at allocating system resources sparingly to apps that need them.
 Therefore, refrain from force-quitting apps unless absolutely necessary.

 Need help?
 Ask iDB!